7z1m15c3/7z1m15c3/README.md

 - 👋 Hi, I’m @7z1m15c3
-- 👀 I’m interested in fidhing
+- 👀 I’m interested in fishing
-- 🌱 I’m currently learning ORB_SLAM
+- 🌱 I’m currently learning NLP/HRI
-- 💞️ I’m looking to collaborate on 3D modeling
+- 💞️ I’m looking to collaborate on HRI
 - 📫 How to reach me Sorry, no way.

 <!---